Pasta calabrese with artichokes. It may sound a little unique, but we’re just talking pasta, sausage and artichokes. It’s incredible.

 - Cook rigatoni according to package directions.
 Reserve pasta water and set pasta aside.

-- *Note: To make this dish extra delicious, use marinated artichokes and add the marinade to the pasta.
+Cooking Tip: To make this dish extra delicious, use marinated artichokes and add the marinade to the pasta.